Sansui233/Fontscape/README.md

 Modern font browsing / management tool for Windows built with Tauri and React.

+> This project is still under development.
+Only basic filter features are achieved but it's useful for me so I put it here

 ## Why do this?

 - It can accurately filter fonts by language, and basically supports the languages ​​of the three East Asian countries that are planned to be improved.